 Just above the dinning music is the rustle of shifting sands along the dunes, the crash of the waves, and the soft thump of my heart.
 Above head, the swirling beacon of the lighthouse spins around slowly, appearing momentarily only to disappear again seconds later.
 The light is so soft and transient it doesn’t disturb the sky.
 It simply is noted, and then it’s gone.
 Just like a blink.

 I’ve always been in love with the stars and the sea and their seamless blend and its no different here, though I’m happy to be alone to enjoy it this time.
 In the summer, hours before dawn, you can drive out here and find people.
 Find couples making out.
 Find smokers and druggies and drinkers and loners.
 But now in the winter, when it’s darker than coal and colder than sin, it’s just me and the voices in my head.
 It’s me and my dreams.
 It’s me and my deepest, darkest fears and regrets.
-And all the stars in the sky that I can fit within my vision.
+And all the stars in the sky.

 The stars make me feel infinitely small.
 My place in the universe is less than any dot or speck.
 I can’t imagine how insignificant I am when looking at what I know to be giants.
 I wonder if I live in cities because I don’t want to be confronted with this knowledge.
 In the city, light spills from every house, every street, strangling out of the stars.
 It blots them from view and whittles them down until only the strongest and brightest survive.
 But here, in this nothing land, in this cradle by the sea I’m outnumbered.
 I’m eaten alive by twinkling fires so large they can’t be imagined but so small they can’t be seen without squinting.